MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 In this article we'll create sample dialogs for a hotel concierge bot that a guest could use to access common services: reserving a table at the hotel restaurant, and ordering a meal from room service.
 Each one of these features, along with a menu connecting them together, will be created as dialogs in a dialog set.

 The bot's top-level dialog provides the guest with these two options.
-If the the guest wants to reserve a table, the top-level dialog uses the _begin dialog_ async method to start the table reservation dialog.
+If the guest wants to reserve a table, the top-level dialog uses the _begin dialog_ async method to start the table reservation dialog.
 If the guest wants to order room service, the top-level dialog instead starts the dinner ordering dialog.

 The dinner ordering dialog first asks the guest to select food items off a menu, and then asks for their room number.
 The selection of food items is _also_ a dialog - it is called into play multiple times as a guest selects items from the menu before submitting the dinner order.